The day my son left home

 But on the bright side, we are now learning to readjust to living with just each other again.
 We have plans to travel and renovate the kitchen.
 Maybe reconfigure the garden.
 We go for walks.
 Lose weight and exercise.
 Write a blog.
 Spend time with family and friends.
 And get ready for the arrival of grandchildren.

-But It’s going to be really quiet around here.
+But it’s going to be really quiet around here for a while.

 But we are always theirs

 This weekend, he’s coming home for Mother’s Day.
-We are all so looking forward to our first reunion since he moved out.
-He’s going to cook up a storm and I can’t wait to do the washing up.
+We are all looking forward to our first reunion since he moved out.
+He’s going to cook up a storm, and I can’t wait to do the washing up.
 We’ll have a nice bottle of Fiano and hours of catching up.

 It will be a GREAT weekend!

 It is a gift and a privilege, a responsibility and a duty.
-I remember all the hardship and sacrifices that my parents made for me and my siblings, and now more than ever, I appreciate every single bit of it.
-I will continue to watch from the side-line as my boys begin their own adventure going forward.
+I remember all the hardship and sacrifices that my parents made for my siblings and me, and now more than ever, I appreciate every single bit of it.
+I will continue to watch from the sidelines as my boys begin their own adventure.

 I will be here when they need me.